 7 Military Life Truths That Drive Military Spouses Nuts

 There are some military life truths that we military spouses don’t like.
-Often times there is nothing we can do to change them, sometimes we can.
-But either way, they really drive us nuts sometimes!
+Often, there is nothing we can do to change them, but sometimes, we can.
+Either way, they really drive us nuts!

 1. The Military is in control of so much of our lives

-As much as we don’t want the military to be so much a part of our lives, as much as we say that is HIS career, not OURS, the military is going to be in your business.
+As much as we don’t want the military to be so much a part of our lives, as much as we say that it is THEIR career, not OURS, the military will be in your business.
 From your healthcare to where you live to whether or not you even get to spend the summer with your spouse, they are always there.

-And sure, some spouses do distance themselves quite a bit, but even they will find that the military is always right around the corner.
+Sure, some spouses distance themselves quite a bit, but they will find that the military is always right around the corner.
 The best thing to do is embrace it, recognize it, and learn how to work with the military system the best way you can.

 2. Our spouse missing the birth of our children

 So many of us military spouses have had to give birth without our spouses by our side.
 Whether they were deployed to Iraq, in South Korea, or even across the country training, the military made it so they could not be there.
-This can be an overwhelming thought before it happens but if you talk to people who have been through it, you will find that with the right support system, giving birth without your husband is something you can handle.
+This can be an overwhelming thought before it happens, but if you talk to people who have been through it, you will find that with the right support system, giving birth without your husband is something you can handle.

 3. Not all military housing is good

 Not everyone likes their military housing.
 Some of it is older and more run down.
 Some of it doesn’t make sense for a growing family.
-In a lot of cases, there isn’t a whole lot you can do about this.
+In many cases, there isn’t a whole lot you can do about this.
 You can always move off post/base, but sometimes that isn’t even an option.

 4. Not everyone we meet is trustworthy